Welcome to today's edition of the Rush 24-7 podcast.

 By the way, nobody's ever denied any of the contents of the Podesta emails, not a shred of it, not a word of it's been denied.

-But it's a big leap to say Limbaugh dismisses Russian influence and not reference what I'm actually talking about, but this is how they do it.
+But it's a big leap to say Limbaugh dismisses Russian influence and not reference what I'm actually talking about.

-So people didn't see the interview.
+So people didn't see the interviewers.

-What I said was, what I dismissed was that Russia determined the winner.
+What I said was, what I dismissed Was that Russia determined the winner?

 Russia did not determine the winner of the election.

-And I'll tell you this is important because that is the one thing driving everything else the media is doing.
+And I'll tell you, this is important because that is the one thing driving everything else the media is doing.

 They leave it for you to conclude.